 Research Culture Awards

-At the University of Glasgow, we recognise that good research thrives in an environment in which colleagues support each other to succeed.
-For 2019, we are launching the Research Culture Awards, four awards to celebrate outstanding activities that promote collegial behaviours among researchers and contribute to a positive research culture.
+We recognise that good research thrives in an environment in which colleagues support each other to succeed.
+In 2019, we launched the Research Culture Awards, to celebrate outstanding activities that promote collegial behaviours among researchers and contribute to a positive research culture.

 Collegiality includes acting as a role model or leading on initiatives to promote: